 (t) Establishing regional organizations and regional offices.

-(a) The President shall preside over all meetings of the Congress, the Executive Committee and the Finance Committee.
+(a) The President shall preside over all meetings of the Congress and the Executive Committee.

 (b) The President shall ensure that all business of such meetings is conducted in accordance with the Statutes and the relevant Standing Orders.